Niranjan7989/Algo-Trading-Bot/README.md

 # Trading Bot

-An automated trading bot that uses machine learning and technical analysis to generate trading signals and execute trades through the AngelOne broker.
+An automated trading bot that uses machine learning and technical analysis to generate trading signals.

 ## Features